LTibbs/vit_predict/README.md

 This repository contains code used to apply the optimal training population design methods PAM, FURS, and MaxCD to inbreds (originally applied to hybrids in https://doi.org/10.1016/j.molp.2018.12.022).

-For more details, please see "Genomic prediction of tocochromanols in exotic maize".
+For more details, please see "Genomic prediction of tocochromanols in exotic maize" (manuscript in preparation) or contact ltibbs@iastate.edu.